chlec/push_swap/README.md

 - **pb**: Push the first number from stack A to stack B. It will be at the first position of B

 ### Example

+Example with this list of number: `2 1 3 6 5 8`

 - Operator: sa
   Stack A: 	1 2 3 6 5 8